 5. Set Reasonable Expectations

-With the crating method, many puppies can be housebroken within a week or two, depending on their age and the owner’s consistency in providing timely toilet breaks.
+With the crating method, housebreaking a puppy typically takes a week or two, depending on their age and the owner’s consistency in providing timely toilet breaks.
 However, puppies are excitable and may have accidents when other people or pets come around.

 Placing the puppy in the kennel soon after eating or drinking the next time can help to review the training process.
 Resume structured toileting breaks until the puppy relearns the proper toileting technique.